Max Caulfield: Character design

 Max was the second female protagonist in a Dontnod Entertainment title.
-Most prospective publishers were unwilling to publish a game unless it had a male protagonist, according to a developer journal provided by Dontnod.
-Most publishers objected to Dontnod's first project, a female protagonist in Remember Me.
-Oskar Guilbert, CEO of Dontnod, was similarly skeptical at first.
-Square Enix was the only publisher with no intention to change the female protagonist.
-Dontnod co-founder Jean-Maxime Moris has claimed that the gender equality in video games was "a great debate to have", but actually "we're not pretending to address the issue or use the issue to stand out from the rest."
+According to a developer journal from the studio, many prospective publishers were unwilling to support a game with a female lead.
+Similar objections had been raised during the development of Remember Me, Dontnod Entertainment's first project featuring a female protagonist.
+Oskar Guilbert, the company's CEO, was also initially skeptical.
+Square Enix was the only publisher that did not request changes to the protagonist's gender.

+Dontnod co-founder Jean-Maxime Moris stated that while gender equality in video games was "a great debate to have", the studio was "not pretending to address the issue or use the issue to stand out from the rest".

 Portrayal

-It was decided that the majority of the funding would be spent on character writing and voice actors, such as Max.
-Christian Divine and Cano were then entrusted with fine-tuning it in English.
-In July 2014, Hannah Telle auditioned for Max Caulfield and was cast; Ashly Burch auditioned for both Max and her assigned role, Chloe Price.
-The sessions took place in Los Angeles, California, with the French developer joining through Skype.
+It was decided that the majority of the funding would be allocated to character writing and voice acting.
+Christian Divine and Cano were then entrusted with refining the English script.
+In July 2014, Hannah Telle auditioned for the role of Max Caulfield and was cast, while Ashly Burch auditioned for both Max and her eventual role, Chloe Price.
+Recording sessions took place in Los Angeles, California, with the French development team participating remotely via Skype.